stefanofoti/musa/docs/Architecture.md

 - The use of *MQTT*: a famous lightweight messaging protocol in IoT for small sensors and mobile devices.
 - The use of *Bluetooth Low Energy (BLE)* technology.
 - The use of *Devices* for beacons advertising, that in our case are smartphones.
-- A led Actuator, that shows through a green light the top ten of artworks most appreciated during the current day: those statistics are computed locally inside the museum on the Raspberry, that asks the involved board to turn on their light.
+- A led Actuator, that shows through a green light the ten artworks most appreciated in the current day.
+The RGB led is turned on for green color by the gateway during data processing, using MQTT messages on topics /Musa/ARTWORK_ID/led and payload G_ON/G_OFF to turn on and off the diode as needed.
+The RED color is reserved for issues, startup phase, and status, so it is managed directly by the board.xx.

 ------------------------------------------------------------------------------------------------------------------------------------------------------